knpuniversity/phpunit/knpu/full-mock2.md

-# Full Mock Example Part 2
+# Full Mock Example: the Sequel

 There's something interesting going on.
 We're mocking the `growFromSpecification()` method... but we are *not* controlling its return value.
 And, the `addDinosaur()`